 The following rankings are a list of colleges with the highest salaries for General Agriculture graduates.
 Our ranking methodology takes into account General Agriculture specific starting and mid-career salaries to find the top paid graduates.

 Rutgers University - New Brunswick is among your best bets if you want to study General Agriculture.
 Grads of the agriculture program state that they receive average early career wages of agriculture and mid-career wages of $79,997.
-The setting in a big city is tremendous for scholars trying to find adequate chances for social networking, experience, and life.
+With over 20,000 undergraduates, Rutgers University - New Brunswick is among the biggest schools in the nation.

 University of Delaware is among your top options if you want to study General Agriculture.
 Graduates from the General Agriculture degree program at University of Delaware make 19.6% above the typical graduate in this field.
 This school is located in the suburban area of Newark, Delaware, near to shops and other amusement.

 University of Connecticut is a great option for individuals interested in a General Agriculture major.
 Graduates of the Agriculture program earn about $40,895 in the first five years of working and $70,975 after their first five years of working.
-Looking for a big school?
-This institution has more than 20,000 students on campus.
+Situated in Storrs, Connecticut, UCONN offers a dependable, suburban atmosphere for young people.

 Every student pursuing a degree in General Agriculture has to take a look at California State University - Chico.
 Students who graduate from the Agriculture program earn an average of $38,244 in their early career salary and $70,712 in their mid-career salary.
 Positioned in Chico, California, this school is a sound choice for students who enjoy the thrills of a major city.

 Around 52.7% of the professors at this school are full-time and get normal office hours, so they tend to be more accessible to help.
-This school also has grad degree programs for those who would like to continue after achieving a four-year degree.
+This school has great value for students in California.
 Go on a virtual tour to know more about Chico State.

 Illinois State University is a good choice for students pursuing a General Agriculture degree.
-After graduation, Agriculture students usually earn about $37,709 in their early careers.
+Graduates from the General Agriculture program at Illinois State University earn 9.0% more than the typical graduate in this field.
 Illinois State University has one of the largest student bodies in Illinois.

 Purdue University - Main Campus is among your best bets if you want to study General Agriculture.
 Students from the General Agriculture major at Purdue University - Main Campus get 8.6% above the average college graduate with the same degree.
 The setting in a large urban center is tremendous for scholars trying to find adequate choices for social networking, excitement, and life.